ucl-team-8/ucl-team-8.github.io/about/_team-collaboration.md

 # Team Collaboration

-We decided to use Trello for sharing ideas and setting deadlines.
+We decided to use [**Trello**](http://www.trello.com), a Kanban style tool, for sharing ideas and setting deadlines.
 Trello is a tool that allows you to communicate by creating lists, which contain cards.
 It is a very flexible tool that gives you an easy overview and quick access to important information.

 Next we still needed a way to share documents and collaborate on the creation of those documents.
-We found that Google Drive was an ideal solution since it was free and very easy-to-use.
+We found that [**Google Drive**](http://drive.google.com) was an ideal solution since it was free and very easy-to-use.

 ## Version Control